alagroy-42/Famine/README.md

 ### Disclaimer

-This project is purely pedagogicaland is not made to any illegal or irresponsible use.
+This project is purely pedagogical and is not made to any illegal or irresponsible use.

 ## Infection

 Once infectable binaries (ELF 64-bit not infected yet) are found in the corresponding directories, the virus will check the segment padding to choose the best infection strategy.

 ### Constraints

-While starting this project, I wanted an actually deployable working strategy even though this is not specified in the subject.
+While starting this project, I wanted a  deployable working strategy even though this is not specified in the subject.
 Hijacking a PT_NOTE to add a PT_LOAD was not enough for me.
 I don't want my virus to be spot by a simple `readelf` which means that:
-- the number of segments and their size should remain the same after the infection (An additionnal segment or any RWX segment would be very easily spotable)
+- the number of segments and their permissions should remain the same after the infection (An additionnal segment or any RWX segment would be very easily spotable)
 - sections addresses and offset should remain consistent
-- entrypoint shouldn't change (Even with a very stealthy infection, an entrypoint placed at the end of the .text segment would be too easy to spot)
+- entrypoint shouldn't change (Even with a very stealthy infection, an entrypoint placed at the end of the `.text` segment would be too easy to spot)

-### Strategy 1
+### Strategy 1 (Text segment padding infection)

-The optimal strategy that I prefer is the .text padding infection.
+The optimal strategy that I prefer is the `.text` padding infection.
 Since segments must be page align and ELF specification notify that file offsets and addresses must be consistent, memory padding also happens in the file so we have a zero-filled area between the end of the code and the next page aligned offset (from 0 to 0x1000 bytes).
 This padding area is the perfect place to place our parasite, it is mapped on an executable segment of memory.
 Infection will consist in the following steps :
 - copy the payload in the padding area.
-- increase the .text segment size so that our payload gets mapped into memory at runtime
+- increase the `.text` segment size so that our payload gets mapped into memory at runtime
-- increase the last section of the segment (usually .fini) so that our payload fit in a section to avoid any suspicion.
+- increase the last section of the segment (usually `.fini`) so that our payload fit in a section to avoid any suspicion.
 - hijack execution to execute the payload (this method will be identical to both strategies and described later)

 There is a slight downside to this method, it doesn't work if the segment padding area is not large enough for the payload to fit in.
 That's why we have our second strategy.

-### Strategy 2
+### Strategy 2 (Data segment infection)

 This strategy will be chosen if we din't have enough room in the text segment padding to insert the payload.
 It consists in inserting the payload at the end of the data segment which adds a layer of complexity to the task.
 The last section of the data segment is usually the BSS, a SH_NOBITS section which is not present in the file but zero-filled in memory.
 Infecting the data segment right after its last bit would result in the loss of our first instructions that would be overridden by the bss zero-filled memory area.
 We have to first make sure that this doesn't happen but without altering the execution of the host program.
 To do so, we will :